marcaurele/acloudguru-aws-certified-solution-architect/SECURITY.md

 Dedicated hosts are usually needed with regulatory requirements or licensing conditions.

 ## Data Protection With VPCs

+- Session Manager (recall): use to perform remote login on EC2 instance without opening a port (done through AWS HTTP API).
+Can be used with browser, cli or SDK to have bash/powershell sessions.
+All logged (all commands and their output).

 ## Incident Response & AWS In The Real World